Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/p/PyTorch/USER.md

 singularity exec $SIF pip list
 ```

-or if the `start-shell` script is available (which is the case for most of these containers,
+or if the `start-shell` script is available (which is the case for most of these containers),

 ```
 start-shell -c 'pip list'